-VirtualBox's VRDP support does not rely on the RDP server that is built into Microsoft Windows.
-Instead, a custom VRDP server has been built directly into the virtualization layer.
-As a result, it works with any operating system (even in text mode) and does not require application support in the virtual machine either.

-VRDP support is described in detail in chapter 7.1, Remote display (VRDP support), page 87.
+The VRDE does not rely on the RDP server that is built into Microsoft Windows; instead, it is plugged directly into the virtualization layer.
+As a result, it works with guest operating systems other than Windows (even in text mode) and does not require application support in the virtual machine either.
+The VRDE is described in detail in chapter 7.1, Remote display (VRDP support), page 91.